etiennemustow/CV/README.md

 #### Makers Academy (August 2017 to November 2017)

-- Object Oriented Programming, Test-Driven Development, Model-View-Controller
+- Object Oriented Programming, Test-Driven Development, Model-View-Controller application creation
-- Agile/XP
+- Applying Extreme Programming values into my work when appropriate
 - I learnt and built applications with various languages, libraries and frameworks such as:
   Ruby, Rails, JavaScript, HTML, CSS, Node.js, Git, RSpec

 #### Queen Mary, University of London (September 2015 - July 2017)

 - Certificate of Higher Education

 <a id="achievements"></a>
 ## Achievements